Negotiating a Rentback Agreement

 Lots of folks inquire if they decide to stay in the house after closing whether a buyer can rent the home out to the seller.

-The response is not a straight yes or no. Lots of times, the seller has a motive they need to stay until close in the house: the next house is not prepared, they are attempting to finish up a job, the children are in school, etc. To solve this issue, an option that is common is what is called a rent-back arrangement.
-What this means is the seller can in fact let the house back for a predetermined number of time after closure.
+The response is not a straight yes or no. Lots of times, the seller has a motive they need to stay until closing in the house: the next house is not prepared, they are attempting to finish up a job, the children are in school, etc. To solve this issue, an option that is common is what is called a rent-back arrangement.
+What this means is the seller can rent the house back for a predetermined amount of time after closure.

-If you are selling and you need to Lease-back, before the contract is composed you should negotiate it!
-Negotiating a rent-back arrangement up front will normally lead to an arrangement between seller and the buyer, with few difficulties.
+If you are selling and you need to Lease-back before the contract is composed you should negotiate it!
+Negotiating a rent-back arrangement up front will normally lead to an arrangement between the seller and the buyer, with few difficulties.

 Dealing with Traditional Lenders

 Most lenders allow a lease-back for a maximum of 60 to 90 days.
 After that, the house is considered an investment property and that can shift the conditions of your buyers’ funding.